benbaarber/squid/README.md

     - The executable set as the Docker image's entrypoint.
   - The rest of the logic and implementation is entirely user-defined and opaque to the architecture.
 - **Deployment**:
-  - Spawned and terminated by the manager process on worker hosts.
+  - Spawned and terminated by the node process on worker hosts.

 ---